Get in touch

 At Sawley Junior School we support all of our pupils to be capable readers, writers, spellers and speakers, who can transfer their English skills to other subjects and who are prepared for the next steps in their learning.
 We nurture them as eloquent and articulate speakers and writers, who learn and use a wide and purposeful vocabulary.
 Our intent for the teaching and learning of English is to motivate, support and challenge the pupils, to engage them into a love for reading, writing and discussions.

-We follow the National Curriculum 2014 for English and strive to provide our children with a high quality, responsive English lessons.
+We follow the National Curriculum 2014 for English and strive to provide our children with high quality, responsive English lessons.
 We adapt our teaching to meet the needs of all learners and ensure they are fluent in the fundamentals of English.
 We believe that a secure basis in English skills is crucial to ensure success within and beyond the curriculum.
 We want to prepare our learners for life as successful, valuable and socially responsible citizens with high aspirations.

-We aspire for pupils to develop a love for reading.
-We encourage them to be fluent readers, who select texts for purpose and pleasure.
-Books and reading are at the heart of everything we do.
-Reading materials are built upon quality picture books, stimulating novels and non-fiction texts.
 We nurture a culture where children take pride in their writing; can write clearly, imaginatively and accurately and adapt their language and style for a range of contexts.
 We inspire children to be confident with speaking and listening, by prioritising discussion as part of our classroom practise.

 We are passionate about enrichment of the English curriculum: in order that our children can experience the positive impact it can have on their lives now and in their futures.
 We promote and challenge pupils’ aspirations to succeed: